BenjaminQS/irfanstore-ratelimit-route-service/README.md

 ### Bind the client application
-To bind the application route the call through the routing service run the following command: `cf bind-route-service cfapps.io ostore-ratelimit-routing-service --hostname myClientApplication`
+To bind the client application to route the call through the routing service do the following steps:
+* Create service instance.
+Run the following command `cf cups ostore-ratelimit-routing-service -r https://irfanstore-ratelimit-route-service.cfapps.io`
+* Bind the service.
+Run the following command: `cf bind-route-service cfapps.io ostore-ratelimit-routing-service --hostname myClientApplication`